-The Military Museum today has a large collection dating from prehistory to nowadays wars: arms, uniforms, flags, decorations, maps, models, dioramas and photographs.
-Next to the museum is an open-air exposition of tanks and artillery pieces, torpedo boats and underwater mines.
+The Military Museum today has a large collection dating from prehistory to nowadays wars: arms, uniforms, flags, decorations, maps, models, dioramas, and photographs.
+Next to the museum is an open-air exposition of tanks and artillery pieces, torpedo boats, and underwater mines.

 Ethnographic Museum is one of the oldest cultural institutions in Belgrade since it exists for more than one hundred years.
 It displays a valuable collection of objects, clothes, and furniture, which teach more about the way of life of people from the region of the Balkans.
-The collection is made of 160.000 objects from the lives of both rural and urban population.
+The collection is made of 160.000 objects from the lives of both rural and urban populations.
 It has a very attractive souvenir shop, from which we recommend replicas of Serbian medieval jewelry.

 Historical Museum of Serbia

 In the beginning, the Historical Museum of Serbia had several collections divided into different sections (historical, written documents, paintings, graphics and sculpture, weapons, and ethnology).
 After the new concept was adopted, the exhibition was changed into a more universal presentation of a rich and colorful history of the Serbian people and stands like that until today.